Luckydragon96/MOCCMS/README.md

 ### How to run
 Prerequisites: the codes are tested in C#.net.

-Run the following m file directly:
+Run the following .sln file directly:

-cases_statistics_test.m
+MOCCMS_NSGA2.sln